alexaguileralopez/modelling-airbnbs-property-listing-dataset-/README.md

-# modelling-airbnbs-property-listing-dataset-
+# MODELLING AIRBNB'S PROPERTY LISTING DATASET

 This project consists in building a framework to systematically train, tune, and evaluate models on several tasks that are tackled by the Airbnb team.

-## Milestone 3: Data preparation
+The information available are images of the properties and tabular data, which contains information such as ID, category, price, number of beds or different ratings.

+## DATA PREPARATION

+The first task to approach is preparing the data so it is suitable for modelling.

 Before building the framework, the dataset has to be structured and clean.
-Inside the listing.csv file, there is a tabular dataset with the following columns:
+Inside the files, there is a tabular dataset with the following columns:

 - ID: Unique identifier for the listing
 - Category: The category of the listing